meffie/git-gerrit/README.rst

 See Also
 ========

-See the **git-review** project for a more complete git/gerrit workflow.
+See the **git-review** project for a more complete git/gerrit workflow tool.